terra-mod/terraform-aws-container-definition/README.md

-# ECS Task Definition
+# ECS Container Definition

 This module make it easier to create and standardize Container Definitions for your ECS Services.
-Official documentation for Task Definitions can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#standard_container_definition_params).
+Official documentation for the Task's Container Definitions can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#standard_container_definition_params).

 ##### Example